arista-cam/avd-helper/README.md

 **Ansible** installation guides can be found [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)<br />
 **AVD** installation guides can be found [here](https://avd.sh/en/stable/docs/installation/collection-installation.html)

-# cEOS Install Instructions
-Once a supported cEOS images has been downloaded use the `docker import {CEOS FILENAME} {IMAGE NAME}` command, e.g. `docker import cEOS-lab-4.32.0F.tar ceosimage:4.32.0F`.
-This command imports the container image that you downloaded and saves it into the docker image repository using the *image_name* you have given it.
-You need to follow the correct image naming standard of ceosimage:#.##.##(.#)

 # avd-clab Install Instructions
 Once everything has been installed, clone the repository using `git clone https://github.com/CameronPrior/avd-clab.git` into a directory of your choosing.
 After the repo has been cloned, navigate into the directory and run `sudo pip install -r requirements.txt` to install the python modules required.